 There are several types of Expanded Metal available, including Flattened, Standard (Raised), Grating, Catwalk Grating, and Designer.
 Each Expanded Type has unique characteristics and advantages.
-The specific type of Expanded Metal that is best suited for a particular application will depend on factors such as the intended use, the required level of strength and durability, and the desired aesthetic appearance.
+The right Expanded Metal for a specific use depends on factors like strength, durability, and appearance.
 We will explore these different types, as well as the advantages and applications of each.

-One of the key benefits of Standard Expanded Metal is its high percentage of open area, which allows for airflow and visibility.
+One of the primary advantages of Standard Expanded Metal lies in its generous open area percentage, allowing improved airflow and visibility.
 The increased open area makes it an ideal choice for applications such as ventilation systems or security screenings.
-Additionally, the raised diamond-shaped openings create a non-slip surface that provides good traction, making it well-suited for flooring in industrial and commercial settings.
-Its strength and durability also make it suitable for use in heavy-duty applications where safety and stability are paramount.
-Overall, Standard Expanded Metal is a durable and adaptable material that can be customized to meet the specific requirements of a wide range of applications.
+The raised diamond-shaped openings make the surface non-slip, providing good traction.
+This makes it suitable for flooring in industrial and commercial areas.

 Expanded Metal Grating is specifically designed for use as a walkway or flooring material.
-This type of Expanded Metal is commonly used in industrial and commercial settings where slip resistance, durability, and ease of installation are important.
+Industries and businesses often use this type of Expanded Metal for its slip resistance, durability, and easy installation.
 It can be made from a variety of materials, including Carbon Steel, Stainless Steel, and Aluminum.

 Expanded Metal Catwalk Grating is available in various sizes and thicknesses, and can be customized to meet specific application requirements.
 It is typically made from materials such as Carbon Steel and can be galvanized to improve resistance to corrosion, impact, and wear.
 Expanded Metal Catwalk Grating is also easy to install and maintain, making it a popular choice for a wide range of industries, including construction, oil and gas, mining, and manufacturing.

-In conclusion, McNICHOLS offers several different Expanded Metal types for your individual needs and application.
+McNICHOLS offers several different Expanded Metal types for your individual needs and applications.
 We carry Flattened, Standard (Raised), Grating, Catwalk Grating, and Designer Expanded Metal at our 19 Metals Service Centers.
 Every type offers its own characteristics, applications, and advantages.
 This variety is just one of the reasons thousands of customers choose to incorporate McNICHOLS® Expanded Metal in their projects.